Hadto note

 If a mission-protected action does not receive every approval listed above, it is void ab initio and may not be ratified by a later ordinary vote.

 This draft charter template is intended to sit beside Hadto’s venture capital stack memo and should be reviewed against the venture’s state-law entity form, lending documents, securities exemptions, and tax posture before adoption.
+The operating standard is control without disguised priority, protection without hidden economics, and mission durability without a veto over ordinary work.
 Reviewed 2026-04-15.